 I grew up on the prairie knowing the land and sky, but moved away as an adult and immediately felt a visceral disconnect from nature.
 It wasn’t until I returned to the prairie years later, that I saw this place with a new set of eyes and began to paint.

-My studio is on Fossil Lake in Russell, Kansas which is on the mixed grass prairie – an ancient, deeply-rooted place.
+I am inspired by the mixed grass prairie – an ancient, deeply-rooted place.
 Austere and wrapped in wind, there are few places on earth where you so keenly sense a kindred connection to the universe.
 Throughout the seasons, I gather earth’s materials – Indian grass, cedar berries, storm water, limestone, rust, field quartz, wheat, wild sage and yarrow.

 They are full of these TEACHINGS I fold into my paintings: